andyzeng/3dmatch-toolbox/README.md

 ### Demo

-The demo fuses 50 registered depth maps from directory `data/sample/depth-fusion-demo/fragment-1-rgbd-frames` into a TSDF voxel volume, and creates a surface point cloud `tsdf.ply`
+Fuses 50 registered depth maps from directory `data/sample/depth-fusion-demo/fragment-1-rgbd-frames` into a TSDF voxel volume, and creates a surface point cloud `tsdf.ply`

-1. Navigate to `depth-fusion/`
+1. Navigate to directory `depth-fusion/`
 2. Run in terminal `./compile.sh` to compile the demo code `demo.cu`
 3. Run in terminal `./demo`